Skip to content

 super().__init__()

-Returns the maximum number of samples that can be stored.
+Returns the maximum number of samples that can be stored in the collector's queue.

 add abstractmethod